CrunchyData/postgres-operator/docs/content/Configuration/configuration.md

 the configuration files that are included in the Operator container images.

-The container included set of configuration files use the most basic setting values and the image versions of the Operator itself with the latest Crunchy Container image versions.
-The storage configurations are determined by using the default storage class on the system you are deploying the Operator into, the default storage class is one that is labeled as follows:

-    pgo-default-sc=true

-If no storage class has that label, then the first storage class found on the system will be used.
-If no storage class is found on the system, the containers will not run and produce an error in the log.

 ## conf/postgres-operator/pgo.yaml
 The *pgo.yaml* file sets many different Operator configuration settings and is described in the [pgo.yaml configuration]({{< ref "pgo-yaml-configuration.md" >}}) documentation section.